Welcome to Middle School

 Humanities 6

 In Humanities 6, students wrestle with the essential questions of what it means to be human and how the past influences the present.
 Identity, culture, and history are studied and analyzed within coming-of-age and historical fiction book club units.
 Students will write across the narrative, informational, and opinion genres.
-From personal narratives to literary essays to informational writing across transdisciplinary projects, students collaborate with their peers and teachers to hone their craft.
-The Social Studies component of this class uses American-centric historical content to teach conceptually driven units on Culture, Movement, and Revolution.
+From personal narrative to literary essays to informational writing across transdisciplinary projects, students collaborate with their peers and teachers to hone their craft.
+The Social Studies component of this class uses American-centric historical content to teach conceptually driven units on Culture, Movement and Revolution.
 Students read and analyze fiction, informational, and opinion texts related to the themes and time periods.
-These are differentiated based on student’s ability levels and taught through the workshop approach.
+These are differentiated based on students’ ability levels and taught through the workshop approach.
 The Humanities model provides the opportunity to explore personal stances on big ideas and centers on deeper learning by examining and analyzing the causal nature of history.

 Primary Resources: Flying the Dragon by Natalie Dias Lorenzi; Social Studies Alive America’s Past; supplemental texts and numerous fiction and non-fiction titles